 As Chief Executive Officer, the president is responsible for the club’s overall operation.
 The president presides at meetings, guides the club through the Distinguished Club Program, meets regularly with club officers and works closely with the area director to coordinate goals.
 With a big-picture perspective, the president sets the trajectory for the club’s activities.

-Sununtawan Peukpattanaruk, CC, of Thai Airways International club in Bangkok, emphasizes early planning.
+Sununtawan Peukpattanaruk, of Thai Airways International club in Bangkok, emphasizes early planning.
 “I would have a plan for my term, and I would do it immediately.
 Good planning is half the success.
 If I wait, it will never happen.”
 Open communication is important, and technology can help.

-Dalton Lewis, CL, of Stenden Toastmasters in Leeuwarden, Netherlands, says, “Our members wanted a closer relationship with the officers.
+Dalton Lewis, of Stenden Toastmasters in Leeuwarden, Netherlands, says, “Our members wanted a closer relationship with the officers.
 So I made a ‘Whatsapp’ group (a cross-platform method of phone communication) that allows us to share ideas and information.”

-Rui Marques, CC, ALB, of the Invicta club in Portugal, emphasizes delegation to cement team involvement.
+Rui Marques, of the Invicta club in Portugal, emphasizes delegation to cement team involvement.
 “In my MBA classes, I learned that the best way to involve a team member is to give him responsibility, then value and recognize the commitment.
 It’s a successful strategy.”

 Vice President Education (VPE)